How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 - Who do you think we are…

-Phrases like these can collapse your energetic system, leaving you susceptible to more energetic attacks.
+Phrases like these can collapse your energy system, leaving you susceptible to further psychic attacks.

 Other common tactics include irritating and annoying a person (children often use this one on their parents), as well as surprising, shocking, or terrifying them.